gcross/LogicGrowsOnTrees/TUTORIAL.md

 In the preceding part, we gave some examples of how to write a logic program using `MonadPlus`.
-In this part we will talk about how to use this package to with such programs, and in particular how to run them in parallel.
+In this part we will talk about how to use this package to write such programs, and in particular how to run them in parallel.
 First we will show how to use this package to run a logic program serially, which is done for two reasons: first, to introduce the functionality of this package in a simpler setting, and second, because it is useful when one is testing a program.
 Next we will show how to run a logic program in parallel using the `LogicGrowsOnTrees.Parallel.Adapter.Threads` module.
 Finally, we will show how to run a logic program in parallel using the `LogicGrowsOnTrees.Parallel.Main` module, which provides a universal interface to all adapters as well as